karimtarek0000/karma-e-commerce/README.md

 - **Authentication pages**
 - (Sign in (SSG) / Sign up (SSG) / Forget-password / Reset-password)

-1. User can sign up with an email after that he will receive an email to verify his account when clicked on `click here to confirm your email` button in `email` will redirect to the site to click on `verify` button then you can now sign in
+1. User can sign up with an email after that he will receive an email to verify his account when click on `click here to confirm your email` button in `email` will redirect to the site to click on `verify` button then you can now sign in
 2. If user tries to sign up with an `email` that already exists, a warning alert will show `this email already exists`
 3. User can sign in by `email` or with his `Google account`
 4. If user clicked on `forget password` will redirect to page `enter email` if this email exists, they will receive an email to reset the password.
 Now the user can click on `reset password` after that redirect to the page to enter `new password`
-    _Note_ this email is valid for 1 hour only
+    _Note_ this link is valid for 1 hour only
 5. User can reset his `password` he will receive an `email` and after that, he can change his `password` safely
 6. The token for the session will refresh whether on both the `Client` and the `Server side`
-7. Middleware will handle guard for specific pages, after the user signs in on to our site they will not be able to navigate to the auth page again
+7. Middleware will handle guard for specific pages, after the user sign in on our site he will not be able to navigate to the `auth page` again

 ##